Saatvik-n/IOSInfo/May 5.md

 Here, 4 controls with different colors are created.
 On clicking each control, background color changes.
+The number of controls was specified in storyboards.

 ```swift
 class ViewController: UIViewController {